SULSA POSTDOCTORAL PRIZE

 Judging Criteria

-Shortlisted applicants will be invited to present a 3-minute thesis style presentation via Zoom to our judging panel.
-You must be available to present on w/c 18th May 2026 (your allocated slot will be confirmed after shortlisted candidates have been selected).
+Shortlisted applicants will be invited to present a 3-minute thesis style presentation online to our judging panel.
+You must be available to present on w/c 17th May 2027 (your allocated slot will be confirmed after shortlisted candidates have been selected).
 If you are unable to attend, you cannot be considered.

 Key Dates